We may earn money or products from the companies mentioned in this post.

 I’m going to get right to it.
 If there’s ANYWHERE you’re going to grab a bite to eat, it HAS to be this place!
 Shirokiya Japan Village Walk is a food court that has such a variety of different Japanese foods in one area.
 I ate there almost every day and I was hardly disappointed!

 But not just food, this place has probably the cheapest beer you’ll find anywhere with a pretty decent selection.
-They carried Golden Road Brewery IPAs while I was there.
+They carried beers from Golden Road brewery while I was there.
 There’s no wonder why a bunch of locals love to eat here.

 My absolute favorite is Butsasoba Ramen Red from Chanpontei.
 Imagine a Korean-Japanese fusion ramen or rather if spicy pork bulgogi had its own soup, this would be it.